pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 database and then scans with the stored database.
 This prevents multiple database updates while running concurrent scans.

-The placeholder `{image}` will be replaced by each one of the container images that are being scanned.
+The placeholder `{image}` is replaced by each one of the container images that are being scanned.
 This is equivalent to the `$(params.image)` placeholder used in the `ImageVulnerabilityScan`.

-The placeholder `{output}` will be replaced by an auto-generated path to store the results for the scanned image.
+The placeholder `{output}` is replaced by an auto-generated path to store the results for the scanned image.
 This is equivalent to the `$(params.scan-results-path)` placeholder used in the `ImageVulnerabilityScan`.

 ### <a id="trivy-rivs-template"></a>Trivy RecurringImageVulnerabilityScan template